PenguinPush/cullergrader/README.md

 # Cullergrader
-**Cullergrader** is a simple Java GUI made for photographers that groups and exports images based on [**perceptual similarity**](https://en.wikipedia.org/wiki/Perceptual_hashing) (and timestamps), allowing users to select the best shots from each set of similar, consecutively taken photos.
+**Cullergrader** is a simple Java GUI made for photographers that groups and exports images based on <a href="https://en.wikipedia.org/wiki/Perceptual_hashing" target="_blank">**perceptual similarity**</a> (and timestamps), allowing users to select the best shots from each set of similar, consecutively taken photos.

 Like many photographers, I have the habit of taking the same shot multiple times and selecting the best one to keep.
-However, when going through thousands of photos, this process of culling images is time-consuming, and tools such as [**Czkawka**](https://github.com/qarmin/czkawka) (a large inspiration for this project) can detect a few _very similar_ images, but don't group _somewhat similar_ bursts.
+However, when going through thousands of photos, this process of culling images is time-consuming, and tools such as <a href="https://github.com/qarmin/czkawka" target="_blank">**Czkawka**</a> (a large inspiration for this project) can detect a few _very similar_ images, but don't group _somewhat similar_ bursts.

 Cullergrader is named for being a tool that culls and grades* photos.
 Please note that it doesn't actually _colour grade_ photos.